 While it's true that few of us are happy with our driver's license photos, it's also true that they serve as easy verification.
 Since an ecoATM staff member will verify that your live photo matches the one on your ID card, it's a good idea to avoid appearing drastically different.
 Though rare, there have been cases in which users have complained they've been rejected for not matching their IDs.

-If you're considering selling your smartphone via ecoATM, make sure you follow these steps to ensure you're getting the best deal for fast cash, to protect yourself against identity theft, and to ensure a quick, smooth transaction at the kiosk.
+If you're considering selling your smartphone via ecoATM, make sure you follow these steps to ensure you're getting the best deal, to protect yourself against identity theft and to ensure a quick, smooth transaction at the kiosk.